-- in the case of gatherings, functions or parties held in a student housing unit which will be attended by less than 30 members of the unit and guests, the House Committee in consultation with the warden; - (b) in the case of gatherings, functions or parties held in a student housing unit, which will be attended by more than 30 members of the unit and guests, the House Committee and the warden and; - (c) in the case of gatherings, functions or parties held on campus in the name of a student housing unit but not in that student housing unit, the House Committee, the warden and the Director SH & RL or nominee: - (d) in the case of gatherings, functions or parties held off campus n the name of a student housing unit, the House Committee and the Director SH & RL or nominee.
+- RCS9.1 A student must obey, all student housing rules including those for the student housing unit in which he or she is a resident.
+Rules for particular housing units are made available by the House Committees. - RCS9.2 A student shall not organise or help to organise any gathering, function or party involving the consumption of alcohol in any student housing unit or in the name of any student housing unit without having obtained permission from designated University authorities.
+These authorities are: - in the case of gatherings, functions or parties held in a student housing unit which will be attended by less than 30 members of the unit and guests, the House Committee in consultation with the - in the case of gatherings, functions or parties held (b) in a student housing unit, which will be attended by more than 30 members of the unit and guests. the House Committee and the warden and: - in the case of gatherings, functions or parties held (c) on campus in the name of a student housing unit but not in that student housing unit, the House Committee, the warden and the Director SH & RL or nominee: - (d) in the case of gatherings, functions or parties held off campus in the name of a student housing unit. the House Committee and the Director SH & RL or nominee.